 That way, you aren’t giving away entire upgrades for free, but you’re still not losing out.

 The first part of doing this successfully is figuring out how to capture and qualify the leads.
-If you want to put this on autopilot and nurture your leads as soon as they enter your sales funnel, using a CRM might be the answer.
+Using a CRM might be the answer if you want to put this on autopilot and nurture your leads as soon as they enter your sales funnel.

-For example, Nutshell integrates with MailChimp, so any new referrals that come into your sales funnel can be sent a welcome email automatically.
+For example, Nutshell integrates with MailChimp, so any new referrals that come into your sales funnel can automatically be sent a welcome email.

 Nurturing a new lead as soon as they enter your sales funnel is crucial.
 If you don’t have a system in place to do this, the chances of your referral program being successful are slim.

-Pro-tip: Try setting up a breadcrumb trail on your referral link to activate it.
-A breadcrumb technique allows a sales team to collect some more in-depth information about a prospect than just a name and email address.
+Pro-tip: To activate your referral link, try setting up a breadcrumb trail.
+This technique allows a sales team to collect more in-depth information about a prospect than just a name and email address.

-That way, your sales team will be able to follow-up with the prospect easier, as they’ll already know the prospect’s role at the company and what their pain points are.
+That way, your sales team will be able to follow up with the prospect more easily, as they’ll already know the prospect’s role at the company and their pain points.
 Boom!

 Without split testing—you’re flying blind.
 Your rewards might not be good enough, or your participation rate might suck.
 Finding out these metrics early on makes it easier to fix them.